-Average scores below 2.49: Need impro
+Average scores below 2.49: Need improvement

 Average scores 2.50-3.49: Fair

 Average scores 3.50-3.99: Good

 Average scores 4.00-4.49: Very good

 Average scores 4.50-5.00: Excellent

-The evaluation form for the four sub-committees, namely, the Audit Committee, the Compensation Committee, and the Corporate Governance and Nomination Committee, and the Environment, Social and Governance ovement

-(1) The Board of Directors approved the performance evaluation form for the full Board, sub-committees,

 - (2) The performance of the full Board, sub-committees, and individual directors are subject to evaluation on an annual basis.
-The evaluation period was from 1 January - 31 December 2023, and the evaluation was carried out between 1 and 15 January 2024 - (3) The Company Secretary summarized and reported the full Board evaluation results to the Corporate Governance and Nomination Committee for consideration and provision of recommendations on efficiency improvement. - (4) The Corporate Governance and Nomination Committee reported the annual evaluation results and recommendations on efficiency improvement to the Board of Directors.
+The evaluation period was from 1 January 31 December 2023, and the evaluation was carried out between 1 and 15 January 2024 - (3) The Company Secretary summarized and reported the full Board evaluation results to the Corporate Governance and Nomination Committee for consideration and provision of recommendations on efficiency improvement. - (4) The Corporate Governance and Nomination Committee reported the annual evaluation results and recommendations on efficiency improvement to the Board of Directors.